-To compete in the crowded, fragmented world of modern digital marketing, you must be able to control the experience of your clients.
+To compete in the crowded, fragmented world of modern digital marketing, you must be able to control your clients’ experience.

 Customers are inundated with options, but they know exactly what they want: relevant information delivered in a coordinated, tailored process.
 If your customers do not understand, they will go elsewhere.

-A well-designed product taxonomy benefits your customers and your business in the long run.
+A well-designed product taxonomy benefits your customers and business in the long run.
 It is essential to highlight that effective taxonomies consider a customer’s environment.
-Customer behavior, trends, rivals, and other factors all have an impact on product classification.
+Customer behavior, trends, rivals, and other factors all impact product classification.

-We’ll bring you through the seven steps to creating an effective, strategic plan for your product taxonomy in this guide.
+In this guide, we’ll bring you through the seven steps to creating an effective, strategic plan for your product taxonomy.
 Understand these seven suggestions for optimizing your product hierarchy.

 What Exactly Is Online Store Taxonomy?